metreeca/mark/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.metreeca/mark-maven-plugin.svg)](https://search.maven.org/artifact/com.metreeca/mark-maven-plugin/)

-# metreeca/mark
+# Metreeca/Mark

-Metreeca/Mark is an minimalist static site generator, optimized for project/app docs.
+Metreeca/Mark is a minimalist static site generator, optimized for project/app docs.
 Unlike other solutions, it is tightly integrated as a plugin in the Maven build process and doesn't require specific site layouts or complex setups: just throw in a couple of Markdown pages and a Pug/Less template and let the generator take care of the details…

 # Usage